Benoît Badiashile: Early life

-Benoît Ntambue Badiashile Mukinayi Baya was born on 26 March 2001 in Limoges, Haute-Vienne.
-He is of Congolese descent.
+Benoît Ntambue Badiashile Mukinayi Baya was born on 26 March 2001 in Limoges, Haute-Vienne and is of Congolese descent.

 Club career

 Monaco

 On 5 February 2018, Badiashile signed his first professional contract with Monaco.
-On 11 November, he made his professional debut in a 4–0 Ligue 1 loss to Paris Saint-Germain.
+He made his professional debut on 11 November, in a 4–0 Ligue 1 loss to Paris Saint-Germain.

 Chelsea

-On 5 January 2023, Badiashile signed for Premier League club Chelsea on a seven-and-a-half-year contract for a transfer fee reported by The Guardian to be £32.7 million (€37 million).
-On 15 January 2023, Badiashile made his debut for Chelsea, as he started against Crystal Palace in the Premier League.
+On 5 January 2023, Badiashile signed with Premier League club Chelsea on a seven-and-a-half-year contract for a transfer fee reported by The Guardian to be £32.7 million (€37 million).
+On 15 January 2023, Badiashile made his debut for Chelsea, starting against Crystal Palace in the Premier League.
 The French defender played the entire game and earned his new club a clean sheet as Chelsea won 1–0.

 International career

-Badiashile is a youth international for France, having been a part of a number of under-16 to under-21 teams since 2016.
+Badiashile is a senior international for France, having been a part various under-16 to under-21 teams since 2016.

 Badiashile received his first call-up to the France national team for two UEFA Nations League matches against Austria and Denmark in September 2022.